Flag of Ireland

 Trinity College

 All students are guaranteed a non-paying internship as part of the program.
-The internships are designed to be holistic professional development experiences that equip students with skills necessary to compete in today’s globalized marketplace.
 Students do not source their own internships or choose the exact company/organization at which they will work.
 FIE oversees the internship placement process and provides the necessary support, services, and supervision to ensure that students succeed.
 To help facilitate the placement process, students submit a portfolio of documents – CV, Personal Statement, and Industry Area choices – after completing the UF in Dublin application and being accepted into the program.

 Placement information is typically provided approximately two weeks before the internship begins, with non-competitive interviews usually held with the company or organization around that time.